-To help address the issue of under-reporting, we've developed a disability hate crime workshop with four trainers who have learning disabilities.
-In addition, the trainers regularly attend events and in February 2019, they hosted an event with Avon and Somerset Police, aimed at tackling hate crime and supporting people to report it.
+To help address the issue of under-reporting, we've developed a disability hate crime workshop with trainers who have learning disabilities and/or are autistic.
+In addition, the trainers regularly attend events and in 2019, they hosted an event with Avon and Somerset Police, aimed at tackling hate crime and supporting people to report it.

 Workshops are designed to be interactive, fun, and accessible.
 They use drama performances to bring situations to life, and cover:

 - Why it's under-reported

 One aspect of disability hate crime, 'mate crime', where a person is befriended to exploit them, is rarely reported by victims.

 Jim was befriended by someone who began 'borrowing' money on a weekly basis, claiming to have a sick child.

 Jim's case was recognised as a disability hate crime when he attended a Brandon Trust workshop; subsequent actions led to a prosecution.